canonical/launchpad-manual/user/how-to/account-management/create-account.rst

 A few things to note:

 * **Confirmation email:** If you don't receive a confirmation email from Launchpad it may have been incorrectly trapped by a spam filter.
 If you think this has happened, try registering using a `Gmail <http://mail.google.com/>`_ address.
 You can always change your registered email address later on.
-If that still doesn't work, `let us know <https://help.launchpad.net/Feedback>`_.
+If that still doesn't work, :ref:`let us know <talk-to-us-about-launchpad>`.
 * **Display name:** Launchpad will ask you for a display name.
 This is the name people will see on your profile page and next to work that you do.
 Many people choose to use their real name or a widely recognised pseudonym here.
 * **Protecting your email address:** Your email address is only visible to registered Launchpad users and not search engine spiders or spam bots.
 However, you can hide it from everyone at any time.

 Once you've created your account, it's time to tell other Launchpad users a bit about yourself.